ansiwen/gctx/README.md

 exported: [profiling labels](https://pkg.go.dev/runtime/pprof).
-They can be stored with [`runtime/pprof.SetGoroutineLabels()`](https://pkg.go.dev/runtime/pprof#SetGoroutineLabels) in the goroutine local storage and are automatically inherited by child goroutines.
+They can be stored with [`runtime/pprof.SetGoroutineLabels()`](https://pkg.go.dev/runtime/pprof#SetGoroutineLabels) in the goroutine-local storage and are automatically inherited by child goroutines.
 But again, there is no exported API that allows to read these label from the goroutine local storage.

 So, in order to make (ab)use of these labels for a `gctx`, it is required to do one little runtime hack: the internal functions [`setProfLabel()`](https://github.com/golang/go/blob/851ecea4cc99ab276109493477b2c7e30c253ea8/src/runtime/proflabel.go#L12) and [`getProfLabel()`](https://github.com/golang/go/blob/851ecea4cc99ab276109493477b2c7e30c253ea8/src/runtime/proflabel.go#L38)